-- 1. Ineffective assistance of counsel can be raised on direct appeal or collaterally, by writ of habeas corpus.
+1. Ineffective assistance of counsel can be raised on direct appeal or collaterally, by writ of habeas corpus.
 One problem with raising such issues on direct appeal is that the record is not adequately developed.
 In Rodriguez v.
 State, 899 S.W.
 2d 658, 668 (Tex.
 Crim.
 App.
 1995), Judge Baird concurred with this note: "Appellate counsel would be well advised and appellants would be better served, if claims of ineffective assistance of counsel were not raised on direct appeal but rather in applications seeking habeas corpus relief."
 See Chambers v.
 State, 903 S.W.
 2d 21, 35-36 (Tex.
 Crim.
 App.
 1995)("This is so because a hearing on a writ application develops a record on the conduct of counsel.
 With such a record, we can better gauge the effectiveness of counsel's representation.")(Baird, J., concurring).
 See also Tong v.
-State, S.W.
-2d , n.
-10 No. 73,058 (Tex.
+State, 25 S.W.
+3d 707, 714 n.
+10 (Tex.
 Crim.
 App.
+2000)(however, "prior rejection of the claim on direct appeal will not bar relitigation of the claim to the extent that an applicant gathers and introduces evidence not contained in the direct appeal record").

-April 13, 2000). - 2.
-In a non-capital case, the court recognized a "substantial risk" accompanying a claim of ineffective assistance on direct appeal, where only "[r]arely" will an appellate court possess an adequate record to fairly evaluate the claim.
+2. In a non-capital case, the court recognized a "substantial risk" accompanying a claim of ineffective assistance on direct appeal, where only "[r]arely" will an appellate court possess an adequate record to fairly evaluate the claim.
 Thompson v.
 State, 9 S.W.
 3d 808, 813-14 (Tex.
 Crim.
 App.
 1999).
 "This opinion should not be read as a declaration that no claim of ineffective assistance of counsel can be brought on direct appeal.
 However, in the vast majority of cases, the undeveloped record on direct appeal will be insufficient for an appellant to satisfy the dual prongs of Strickland.
 Id. at 814 n.6.
 "Recourse for appellant's claim is still available.
 This Court has held that the general doctrine that forbids an application for writ of habeas corpus after direct appeal has addressed the issue not apply in these situations, and appellant can resubmit his claim via an application for writ of habeas corpus."
-Id. at 814. - 3.
-In Robinson v.
-State, S.W.
-2d , No 1701-99 (Tex.
+Id. at 814.

+3. In Robinson v.
+State, 16 S.W.
+3d 808, 813 (Tex.
 Crim.
 App.
-April 12, 2000), the court of appeals had found that appellant forfeited his right to complain that trial counsel was ineffective because he did not make a contemporaneous objection.
+2000), the court of appeals had found that appellant forfeited his right to complain that trial counsel was ineffective because he did not make a contemporaneous objection.
 The court of criminal appeals reversed this peculiar holding.

 Counsel cannot, by inaction at trial, waive the right to claim ineffectiveness on appeal.